cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 !!! info "Custom Anka VM Templates"
     Anka allows to easily build hierarchy of VMs much like containers with their layers.
 Please check our [example repository](https://github.com/cirruslabs/osx-images)

+!!! info "Hosted Anka Cloud on MacStadium"
+    If you choose to use [hosted Anka Cloud solution from MacStadium](https://www.macstadium.com/anka/) please mention Cirrus CI upon the registration for a quicker installation process.

 ## Coming Soon